Morbid1134/Morbid1134/README.md

 - 👋 Hi, I’m @Morbid1134
 - 👀 I’m interested in Making Viruses
 - 🌱 I’m currently learning As much as I can with as little as need
-- 💞️ I’m looking to collaborate on Nothing.
+- 💞️ I’m looking to collaborate on my Google-Account-Maker (python).
 - 📫 How to reach me @morbid_1134 on Instagram

 <!---